elisabed-coder/Recipes-sweeft/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Running the Project Locally

+### 1. Start the Image Server

+The image server serves image files locally for the project.

+1. Navigate to the `image-server` directory:

+   cd image-server

+2. Start the image server:
+   node server.js

+### The JSON server provides a mock backend for the app, simulating a REST API using db.json as the database.

+1. start the json server
+   npx json-server --watch db.json --port 3000